Applying for the Scholarship? Here are the details:

 - You are working towards an electrical engineering bachelor’s degree (or first professional degree).

 - You’ll be a full-time student in the coming academic year at a university or college in the U.S., Puerto Rico, or Canada that offers undergraduate courses in power engineering.
 The university or college must have an ABET-accredited, 4-year electrical engineering program.
 The subjects of typical power engineering courses can be viewed here.

 - You will take (or have taken) at least three of the power engineering courses for a total of nine or more credits.

 - You’re a U.S. or Canadian citizen or a US permanent resident and reside in IEEE Regions 1 through 7.

 - You’re currently enrolled full-time at a university/college or community college.

 - Your current GPA is 3.0 or higher (or equivalent).

 Selection — Selection for first-year PES scholarships is competitive.
 Your scholarship award application will be ranked based on these factors:

-- Academic performance (based on overall GPA)
+- Your academic performance (based on cumulative GPA).